shmiggy1010/shmiggy1010.github.io/README.md

 # shmiggy1010.github.io
-this is my first website that I will activly develop.
-I plan on using HTML CSS and later Reactjs.
-I hope to have links, videos and pictures with a mouseover display.
+this is the seocnd edition my github.io page site.
+I used Bootstrap and some good old jQuery to create it this version which is a clone of https://startbootstrap.com/template-overviews/resume/ with customizations.